Ackman may take time to unveil game plan for P&G stake

 “One of their jobs is to become a mouthpiece for investors who are frustrated.
 I think you have a lot of investors who are frustrated,” said Sanford Bernstein analyst Ali Dibadj.
 “The size of the investor frustration is proportional to the size of the company.”

 P&G is one of the biggest U.S. companies.
-Its $178 billion in market capitalization places it in the top 15 in the Standard & Poors 500 index .SPX.
+Its $178 billion in market capitalization places it in the top 15 in the Standard & Poors 500 index.
 Sales topped $82 billion last year.

 “I don’t see them splitting the company up or anything like that,” said Lassandro.